Legally reviewed by:

 Who Is Liable for an Accident Involving a Self-Driving Car?

-California follows pure comparative negligence, meaning accident victims can file a claim against the liable party and receive damages in proportion to how much they were considered at-fault for the accident.
+California follows pure comparative negligence, meaning accident victims can file a claim against the liable party and receive damages in proportion to how much they were considered at fault for the accident.
 With an autonomous car, though, it’s not quite as simple.
 Potential liable parties include, but are not limited to, the following:

 In a car accident involving driverless vehicles, victims may seek various types of compensation through personal injury lawsuits, including punitive damages, depending on the circumstances.
+Self-driving car crashes add another layer of complexity to determining fault, as investigations may involve drivers, vehicle manufacturers, and software designers.

 Filing a Claim Against the Other Driver